 Meaning: Ignorance isn’t a shield against penalty.

 Depending on what you did to get yourself into the aforementioned salad, you might also hear this phrase aimed in your direction.
 Yes, your bicycle is legally required to have a white front light and a red rear light.
 You do, in fact, have to validate your ticket on the U-Bahn.
 No, you can’t jaywalk in Germany.
+Not knowing that or pretending not to know that won’t protect you from getting fined.
 Unwissenheit schützt vor Strafe nicht.

 13. Im Großen und Ganzen…